MAGICAL OAXACA Culinary, Art & Cultural Tour

 Mexico’s southern state of Oaxaca is a magical place that is a feast for all the senses.
 It is known for its concentration of incredibly talented artisans who weave, sculpt, carve, paint and embroider, not to mention that it is home to one to the world’s most complex and exciting cuisines.
 In Oaxaca, the mercados (markets) are the heartbeat of each village and city; it is where locals and chefs still gather daily to buy and barter centuries-old food staples as well as exotic produce that is both beautiful and delectable.
 Come to Oaxaca and experience living history through her people who proudly embrace and cling to their traditions of dress, language, foods and arts.

 It is simply a fascinating place to explore.
-Join us in September 2021 as we return to further learn from and experience the riches of the central valley of Oaxaca, Mexico.
+Join us in early 2022 as we return to further learn from and experience the riches of the central valley of Oaxaca, Mexico.
 We’ve hired Oaxaca’s best chefs, traditional cooks, artisans and guides to lead us through several days of hands-on classes and workshops.
 Please contact us directly for more information or to register (208) 676-8784.

 - Transportation while on the tour